-The budget for the Project is fixed and has limited contingency.
-Because of the complex interactions between the construction work and TriMet's operations and customers, as well as the need to consider the construction timeline of the Multnomah County Earthquake Ready Burnside Bridge project, TriMet seeks to minimize the cost impact of design changes, construction delays, and contractor assumptions about means and methods inherent in the traditional design-bid-build process in order to control and predict the Project budget.
+The budget for the Project is limited.
+Because of the complex interactions between the construction work and TriMet's operations and customers, TriMet seeks to minimize the cost impact of design changes, construction delays, and contractor assumptions about means and methods inherent in the traditional design-bid-build process in order to control and predict the Project budget.
 Involving the construction contractor during design is a proven approach for containing costs through implementation of more constructible designs that are reflective of realistic construction means and methods.
 Early construction contractor involvement also allows the owner to obtain market-based pricing that assists in decision-making and budget adherence during final design.
 Delays in or inefficient performance of this work would lead to increased operational costs to TriMet due to service disruptions.